timwilliate/engineering-blog/_posts/2015-10-07-demystifying-iam-roles.md

 [iam-user]: https://aws.amazon.com/iam/details/manage-users/ (AWS IAM User Documentation)

-An even better approach for securely granting privileges to your EC2 instances is to use [IAM Roles][iam-roles].
+An even better approach for securely granting privileges to your EC2 instances is to use [IAM Roles for EC2][iam-roles].
 With IAM Roles, you create a role with the permission your EC2 instance needs and assign that role to your instance.
 AWS, through the [instance metadata][metadata], provides an API key and secret to your instance that has the desired permissions.
 AWS automatically manages the API key rotation and all the AWS SDKs and CLI know to look in the